-The energy we emit and direct at children will be absorbed, internalized, and reflected back out.
+The energy we emit and direct at children (or any vulnerable soul) will be absorbed, internalized, and reflected back out.
 This process is dynamic, instant, and implicit especially when you consider the following:

 - The quality of attachment between the primary caregiver and the child during the critical and sensitive period of a baby’s development becomes the blueprint for all future relationships.
 (Attachment Theory by John Bowlby

 - Much of early human development and learning is done through implicit learning, that is learning from experience without intention or awareness